smanraj54/Assingnment_WEB/src/A1_README_Singh_Manraj.md

 Link To Hiroku: https://webassignmentms1.herokuapp.com deployed to Heroku github link : https://github.com/smanraj54/Assingnment_WEB.git

+## Before Starting Requirements

+You must have node, react, bootstrap Stype installed in your system. below are the instructions: npm install react-bootstrap bootstrap npm install --save react-style npm install react

+## Getting Started

+First Clone the repository in your local and run npm start to ruun it in your local push teh code to Github
+Create Account on heroku
+link heroku with the github account
+Build the branch where code is cloned
+After the build is complete run teh hiroku app.
+Enjoyy!!

+## What you will see:

+you will see the forst page of Cart management where all the card items will be listed On click of any button in the page you will be see an alert showing the expected action.

+in this code i have used code form Bootstrap-react [1], [2], [3], [4], [5], [6] references below:
+I have also used Regexr code for validation: [7]
+I have also used some images which are fetched from [8]

 References
 [1] Getbootstrap.com.
 2021.
 Redirecting…. [online] Available at: <https://getbootstrap.com/docs/4.0/components/> [Accessed 3 June 2021].